 The University of Minnesota offers undergraduate scholarships to international students based on merit and financial need:

 All international freshmen and transfer students who complete their applications for admission by the priority deadlines are considered for a Global Excellence Scholarship.
 These scholarships cover either the full difference or half the difference between resident and non-resident tuition rates.
 For the 2017-18 academic year, the freshmen scholarships are $4,800 (Maroon Award) or $9,600 (Gold Award) per year for up to four years.
 Transfer students may receive Maroon awards of up to three years when entering the University in the Fall semester (transfer students entering in Spring semester will be considered for scholarship on a funds-available basis).
 Awards are competitive, based on academic merit—students selected for awards are among the best in their high school class and show a record of very strong academic preparation.
 There is no separate scholarship application required; students are considered based on an overall assessment of their on-time admission application.
 If you have been awarded a Global Excellence Scholarship and have questions about the award, please view these Frequently Asked Questions on the International Student and Scholar Services Website.

 International Student and Scholar Services Scholarships (need-based awards)

-Please Note: We are now accepting scholarship applications for the 2017-2018 school year.
-See below for the application link and deadline.
+Please Note: We are no longer accepting scholarship applications for the 2017-2018 school year.
+Please email email@example.com if you have questions.